 Objections are another specific feature of cross-examination with which civil law lawyers may not be familiar.
 The first point to keep in mind when making objections is they are a tactical tool, and can be used to disrupt the opposing counsel’s cross-examination.
 However, an advocate should be sure to make only technically justified objections.
 Doing otherwise will jeopardise the credibility of the advocate who may lose the tribunal’s sympathy.

 There are at least two instances in which an objection is appropriate.
-It can be used defensively when a witness is caught in a difficult position or offensively when the tribunal is becoming irritated with a cross-examiner’s line of questioning.
+First, an objection can be used defensively when a witness is caught in a difficult position.
+Second, an objection may be used offensively when the tribunal is becoming irritated with a cross-examiner’s line of questioning.
 In the latter case, a good advocate will detect when the tribunal is likely to intervene and will refrain from making the objection.
-It is always better to have the tribunal intervene in a spontaneous fashion.
+It is always preferable that the tribunal intervene in a spontaneous fashion.
 Regardless of the intended function of the objection, the use of objections should be scarce, as too many objections will produce an effect opposite to that sought.